relevance/diametric/README.md

 #### REST

-**not yet implemented**

 With `Diametric::Persistence::REST`, you can create objects that know how to store themselves to Datomic through the Datomic REST API.
-This is your only option unless you are using JRuby
+This is your only option unless you are using JRuby.

 ```ruby
 require 'diametric'